On the Complexity of Best Arm Identification in Multi-Armed Bandit Models: Generic Lower Bound in the Fixed-Confidence Setting

-\subsection{Lower bound on the sample complexity of a $\delta$-PAC algorithm}
+\subsection{Lower Bound on the Sample Complexity of a $\delta$-PAC Algorithm}

-We now propose a non asymptotic lower bound on the expected number of samples needed to identify the $m$ best arms in the fixed confidence setting, which straightforwardly yields a lower bound on $\kappa_C(\nu)$.
+We now propose a non-asymptotic lower bound on the expected number of samples needed to identify the $m$ best arms in the fixed confidence setting, which straightforwardly yields a lower bound on $\kappa_C(\nu)$.

 Theorem \ref{thm:GeneralBoundFC} holds for an identifiable class of bandit models of the form: